-I suspect this is an artifact of using an approach that contains “Key performance questions” or areas.
+I suspect this is an artefact of using an approach that contains “Key performance questions” or areas.
 In this case they have put these under each objective.
-I prefer an approach where you develop strategic themes and identify the objectives and cause and effect model within those themes).
+I prefer an approach where you develop strategic themes and identify the objectives and the cause and effect model within those themes.
 Then you can ask what the key performance questions are within each theme and how they will be achieved.
 Each to his own, but I know people who have tried adding “Key performance questions” after objectives and got into difficulty.
 They end up duplicating the objective and other components.
 Try it for yourself and you will discover what I mean.

 They have missed out the Tangible future

-The Tangible Future describes how the external environment will change and how the organisation will evolve, over time.
+The Tangible Future describes how the external environment will change, and how the organisation will evolve, over time.

 We look at how the external environment will change to identify forces, risks, changes and assumptions in the external landscape.
 These act to test the logic of the strategy as a response to changing forces.
-It also means that you create a list of issues for the external perspective [ref] so that, as an executive team, you are monitoring the external environment in case something changes, or causes you to need to refine and change your strategy.
+It also means that you create a list of issues for the external perspective so that, as an executive team, you are monitoring the external environment in case something changes, or causes you to need to refine and change your strategy.
 This is a key component of the strategic learning model at the heart of fourth generation strategic balanced scorecards.

 In the case of Keech Hospice, we looked at the economy, the changing population demographics, the donor population, the competitive space (yes charities are competitors for funds and services with one another), the changing NHS landscape and topics of volunteers and the charitable sector.